A couple of years back, there were 2 chaps dominating the world of Facebook ads.

 - They’ll mention specific examples of people they’ve helped in the paid program with this

-- The consultant hits their sales pitch to get you to confirm joining on the phone
+- Sell the program and try to get you to confirm on the phone to join

 It’s a sales call masquerading as a free consultation.